 A few changes in brief:

-- Articles Bernice, Caesarea, Herod: Bernice (daughter of Herod Agrippa) is no longer called an immoral incestuous woman who married her brother, but is now a woman who resided with her brother and helped early Christians.
+- Bernice, Caesarea, Herod: Bernice (daughter of Herod Agrippa) is no longer called an immoral incestuous woman who married her brother, but is now a woman who resided with her brother and helped early Christians.

-- Articles Ammonites and Moab: The nations in a supposed figurative sense are no longer called enemies of ‘spiritual Israel’, but are now enemies of ‘the king of the north’.
+- Ammonites and Moab: The nations in a supposed figurative sense are no longer called enemies of ‘spiritual Israel’, but are now enemies of ‘the king of the north’.

-- Articles Capernaum, Destruction, Gomorrah, Judgment Day, Repentance, Sodom: Flip-flopping of the view about whether people from Sodom may be resurrected.
+- Capernaum, Destruction, Gomorrah, Judgment Day, Repentance, Sodom: Flip-flopping of the view about whether people from Sodom may be resurrected.

 Note the following additional examples in more detail: